2021–25 Haitian constitutional referendum attempt

-A constitutional referendum is planned to be held in Haiti in 2023.
+A constitutional referendum was planned to be held in Haiti in May 2025, but the Electoral Council has been unable to announce a date — raising doubts whether it will be held.
 It is the first referendum in the country since 1987, and was unilaterally proposed by the administration of Jovenel Moïse.
 Originally set to be held on 27 June 2021, the referendum was postponed to 26 September 2021, on the same day as the presidential and parliamentary elections.
 The referendum was again postponed to 7 November.
 Acting Prime Minister Ariel Henry later postponed it first to February 2022 and then 2023.

 Background

-In the absence of a Constitutional Council, a Permanent Electoral Council, and a functioning Senate, there was ambiguity as to the end of President Jovenel Moïse's term of office.
+In the absence of a Constitutional Council, a Permanent Electoral Council, and a functioning Senate there was ambiguity as to the end of President Jovenel Moïse's term of office.
 While he believed that his term would end on 7 February 2022, having been elected in the elections of November 2016 and taking office on 7 February 2017 for a presidential mandate of 5 years, the opposition and civil society groups — including Haiti's Conseil Supérieur du Pouvoir Judiciaire (CSPJ) and Federation of Haitian Bar associations — said the term ended on 7 February 2021.
 On that day, the Supreme Council of the Judiciary declared the end of the Moses' term, while the government announced that it had foiled an attempted coup.
 The next day, the opposition announced that it would appoint Judge Joseph Mécène Jean-Louis as interim president for a two-year transition period, alongside the drafting of a new constitution during a period of a national conference.